tejajagadeep/movie-app/movie-backend/api-gateway/README.md

 - **Scalability:** The gateway can scale independently, handling a large volume of requests and distributing them across various microservices.

 By acting as a mediator between clients and microservices, the API Gateway ensures that only authenticated and authorized requests reach the backend services, thus enhancing the overall security and manageability of the system.

+## Contributing

+Contributions are welcome!
+Please fork this repository and submit pull requests.
+Thank You.

+## License

+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE.md) file for details.